Saturday, May 28, 2005

 Remember that big space advertisment that caused such a fuss?
 No?
 That's because there hasn't been any successful ones yet.

-on the case to prevent anything like it from happening.
+Don't worry, your friendly FCC is on the case to prevent anything like it from happening.
 Apparently, there's a law on the books, but they don't have the authority to

 enforce it right now.